How to Prepare for QA in CAT 2026: Month-wise Strategy, Formula Guide & Best Books

 Get CAT QA Smart Tips & Tricks PDF By CL's CAT Expert

-CAT 2026 Exam Pattern & Syllabus For QA Section
+CAT 2026 QA Exam Pattern & Syllabus

 Before starting your preparation for CAT 2026, it is important to understand the expected CAT exam pattern for the Quantitative Aptitude (QA) section.
 Since the official notification will be released around July-August 2026, the pattern below is based on the latest CAT structure, which is expected to remain consistent.